 Wegmans grocery and café will be conveniently located and easily accessible

 TAX REVENUE & ECONOMIC BOOST

 The roads and intersections around the proposed site will include substantial traffic improvements which will not only meet the needs of the proposed development but improve problems that exist today.
+Additionally, there will be a pedestrian path installed over 295, connecting Prickett Preserve, Shady Brook Farm, the Corporate Center, and Edgewood Village, which will greatly enhance the Township’s extensive trail system.
 All improvements must be reviewed and approved by the Township Supervisors and PennDOT.

 The Wegmans would provide a new local option for high-quality, fresh food at a convenient location for many residents, who currently travel to New Jersey for the same shopping access.
 Wegmans is continuously ranked as a top national grocery store and will provide more options for those who currently live and work in Lower Makefield.

 The community village will generate $1.75 million annually in new net tax revenues for the Pennsbury School District ($1.5 million) and the Township of Lower Makefield ($200,000).
 There will be almost 400 new full-time positions created through the retail stores.
 Additionally, based on the nationally recognized methodology for estimating school-age children, the proposed multi-family community will only add 11 children to the Pennsbury School District.

 The 1700s Prickett house and renovated barn will be completely preserved and will serve as anchors for the planned community gathering area.

 The mixed-use development would complement the adjacent corporate center and help fill office vacancies.
 Additionally, it will allow employees to access the grocery, retail and even live within walking distance to their office.

 930 Stony Hill Road